Skip to content

 The INKEY List Bakuchiol Moisturizer

-Bakuchiol is a plant-derived molecule shown in a 2018 British Journal of Dermatology head-to-head trial to match retinol's wrinkle-reduction efficacy with 30% less irritation.
+Bakuchiol is a plant-derived molecule that appears to match retinol's wrinkle-reduction benefits with less irritation.
 Ideal for retinoid-sensitive users and those building a routine for the first time.

 Pros: Effectively no irritation, pregnancy-conversation-friendly, affordable (~$15), great for sensitive skin.
 Cons: Slower results than tretinoin, not a true retinoid (functions through different pathways).